ptsteadman/notebook/essays/gray-man-style.md

 SurvivialThinkTank.com defines a "gray man" as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
-[3] The term 'gray man' is currently used by survivalists who think that being 'gray' in their appearance, actions, and speech will increase their chances of survival if shit hits the fan (SHTF).
+[3] Currently, the term 'gray man' is mainly used by survivalists who think that dressing and acting 'gray' will increase their chances of survival if shit hits the fan (SHTF).

-/* make this at least 50% shorter */

-For example, promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.
-A gray man wouldn't want to be carrying one of the bug out bags available on Amazon when shit hits the fan, because most of the bug out bags on Amazon include military features like MOLLE panels, obvious hydration bladders, and camoflage.
-[25] In the words of one theorist, tactical features like these are likely to "trigger an onlooker's Reticular Activating System (RAS)" [4], and make the wearer recognizable as a survivalist, or at least a person with supplies.
-The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while also holding armor plating and allowing for rapid firearm draws.
+For example, promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention, at least until it's time to use force.
+A gray man wouldn't want to be carrying one of the 'bug out bags' available on Amazon when shit hits the fan, because most of the bags on Amazon include obvious military features like MOLLE panels, hydration bladders, and camoflage.
+[25] The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while still being compatible with ballistic inserts and rapid firearm draws.

-I think 'gray' is also an emergent but unspoken political identity, distinct from crypto-fascism or most other crypto-politics in the respect that gray politics are purely solipistic and deferred: the gray man has nothing to say about about the policies of the present.
+I think 'gray' is also an emergent but unspoken political identity, distinct from crypto-fascism or other crypto-politics in the respect that gray politics are purely solipistic: the gray man has nothing to say about about the policies of the present.

 It's fun to criticize mall ninjas, Silicon Valley survivalists, and the dynamics of virtue signaling on social media, but a society where many people have 'gray'